harvard-lil/website-static/app/_interviews/matteo-cargnelutti.md

 We think that getting insight into the nature of a collection is extremely important for that purpose.
 What I find challenging, on top of just getting the data and interpreting it, is that we're all also necessarily making choices in that process in terms of what insight to get, how to collect that information, how to refine it, and how to publish it.
 This is also a sort of curatorial process by itself.

-There's always humans in the loop when assembling collections and datasets.
+There are always humans in the loop when assembling collections and datasets.
 Trying to get signal about the contents of the collection is also a humans-in-the-loop process, and the product of collective decisions about what needs to be reflected, and what could help end users make decisions.

 ## Interviewer
 How do you approach the stewardship of these collections at IDI?